arsy786/football-club-management-system/README.md

 - JpaRepository interface extends CrudRepository to give us the JPA specific features.
 - For functions that are not already present in JpaRepo, add new methods/queries in the StudentRepository interface.
 - For simple queries, Spring can easily derive what the query should be from just the method name.

-- Example of simple query:
+Example of a simple query:

 ```java
 public interface BookRepository extends JpaRepository<Book, Long> {